|

 outshopped on 18th December 1998.

-This car was lastly part of set C5, attached to C 3584, which is also
+This car was lastly part of set C5, attached to C 3584 as noted, which is also

 Both T 4266 and C 3584 last operated (as a standby train) in revenue